cole-k/zeno/README.md

 cabal run zeno -- file [flags]
 ```

+Details about the `zeno` executable can be found by passing the `--help` flag.

 I recommend adding the `-I` flag unless you have Isabelle installed.
 I did
 not check that the 12-year-old Isabelle output is valid.